paulruesing/deep-clustering/README.md

 I acknowledge the inspiration drawn from https://arxiv.org/pdf/1802.01059, which is also present in the *literature/* directory.

+This repository comes with an exemplary dataset, that is https://www.kaggle.com/datasets/uciml/forest-cover-type-dataset.

 ### 4.2.
 License
 The project is licensed under the MIT license.
 To view a copy of this license, see [LICENSE](https://github.com/paulruesing/lrp-xai-pytorch?tab=MIT-1-ov-file).